vcardins/bestbuy/README.md

 ### Design Patterns
 The modules were organized into namespaces and implemented by using the The Revealing Module Pattern, where we ["define all of our functions and variables in the private scope and return an anonymous object with pointers to the private functionality we wished to reveal as public."](http://addyosmani.com/resources/essentialjsdesignpatterns/book/#revealingmodulepatternjavascript)

-### Strategies
+### Strategies/Features
-1. Readability and simplicity was in mind from the very beginning;
-2. Collections were managed in memory to avoid multiple trips to the api;
+1. Collections were managed in memory to avoid multiple trips to the api;
-3. Most of the HTML elements were created by manipulating the DOM instead of writing the tags in order to demonstrate knowledge;
+2. Most of the HTML elements were created by manipulating the DOM instead of writing the tags in order to demonstrate knowledge;
-4. Avoided in code comments due to the simplicity of the app;
+3. Lack of comments in the code was due to the simplicity of the app;
-5. Added simple loading spinner to promote the "illusion" of quickness;
+4. Added simple loading spinner to promote the "illusion" of quickness;

 ### The Modules
 The app has 4 main custom modules